grpc/proposal/A51-custom-backend-metrics.md

   // Factory method.
 Use this to create. static std::unique_ptr<ServerMetricRecorder> Create();
   // Records the server CPU utilization in the range [0, infy).
-  // Values may be larger than 1.0 when the usage exceeds the the reporter
+  // Values may be larger than 1.0 when the usage exceeds the reporter
   // dependent notion of soft limits.
   // Values outside of the valid range are rejected.
   // Overrides the stored value when called again with a valid value.